 Authors write for themselves.
-That is an immortal eternal truth.
+That is an eternal truth.
 If we didn't, it'd get really annoying very quickly.
 We write because we love it, because we need it.
-We live in a world where writing is our purpose, our escape, and our way of seeing the world.
-However, most authors want to create something bigger with their work.
-They want to turn this writing that they so love into something that will have a greater purpose in the world.
+We live in a world where writing is our escape and our way of understanding the world.
+However, most authors want to create something bigger out of their work.
+They want to turn this writing that they so love into something that will have a greater purpose and connect them to the rest of the world.

 That's where readers come in.

-This group of people are my beta readers: basically, a couple of my best friends, who have read all of my work so far, and whomever else first requests a read.
-Each long-term beta reader has a specific area that they're good at critiquing for me, which is why they've stuck around.
-The one-book readers are good for balance, to be sure those who have edited every book aren't overly biased and such.
-Everyone's sworn to secrecy, of course, and I'm not giving out their names in case crazy readers try to track them down and steal their knowledge, haha.
+This group of people are my beta readers: basically, a couple of my best friends, who have read all of my work so far, and a few others who have requested a read.
+Each long-term beta reader has a specific area that they're good at critiquing for me.
+The one-book readers are good for balance, to be sure those who have read every book aren't overly biased.
+Everyone's sworn to secrecy, of course.

-When I became a part of the online writing community through the Write It! boards, I began my experience with what are known as alpha readers.
-These are the readers who go chapter by chapter as the book is written to critique the growing story.
-This can be somewhat hard to work with because it doesn't give the full story view, but it has a lot of use.
-Since I left Write It!, my alpha readers have mostly gone away, but I still post a few chapters of works in progress on my Figment site for anyone wanting to do some work on the intro!
+When I became a part of the online writing community through the Write It boards, I had some experiences with what are known as alpha readers.
+These readers go chapter by chapter as the book is written to critique the growing story.
+This can be somewhat hard to work with because it doesn't provide the full story view, but it has a lot of use.
+Since I left Write It, I haven't had much alpha reading, but I still post a few chapters of WIPs on my Figment site for anyone wanting to critique the intro!

-After the first few books, I also started working with what I guess you could call gamma readers.
-Basically, late in the editing process, I'd turn over the book to my family.
-My brother Nathan has read a few, only the ones that have interested him.
-He's not much of a reader, but I appreciate his reads.
+After the first few books, I also started working with what I guess you could call gamma readers: my own family, who aren't much for reading.
+Late in the editing process, I turn over the book to them.
+My brother Nathan has read a few, only the ones that have interested him..
 I've also begun recording audiobooks, basically, for my mom, who doesn't have time to read but really likes audiobooks.
 She gives a lot of good critique.

-When I've finally gotten to the point in editing where I'm ready to send out a novel, I send it to my critique partner Julia, who I is a writer of similar style and experience whom I met through Write It!
+When I've finally gotten to the point in editing where I'm ready to send out a novel, I send it to my critique partner and best writing friend Julia, who is a writer of similar style and experience whom I met through Write It.
 We exchange our novels and work on queries and synopses together.
-She'll read and do an in-depth edit and reaction to my book, and then send it back for me to do a final edit.
+She'll read and do an in-depth edit and reaction to my book and then send it back for me to do a final edit.

-The one time I was accepted by an agent, they became a midway editor, helping me edit further in order to fit their standards and gain a contract.
-That never pulled through, but it was a good experience nonetheless.
-After the agent, in a perfect world, would be the real editor, and then I suppose the copyeditor or proofreader, at a publishing house.
-Haven't gotten there yet, so I can't give you anything on that.
+The one time I was sort of accepted by an agent, they became a midway editor, helping me edit further in order to fit their standards and gain a contract.
+That never came through, but it was a good experience nonetheless.
+After the agent, in a perfect world, would be the main editor, and then I suppose the copyeditor or proofreader, at a publishing house.
+I haven't gotten there yet, so I can't give you anything on that.

-But that, in basis, summarizes why it takes a village to make a novel.
+But that, in basis, summarizes how it takes a village to make a novel.
 I am so grateful to everyone who has been a reader for my works thus far, pushing me forward and helping me learn.
 A lot of you are probably reading this, so here's my thanks to you. 😊